I may receive commissions from purchases made through links in this article. Full Disclosure

 Short story on coconut oil – Contains lesser calories then other oils, fat content is easily converted to energy and it doesn’t lead to accumulation of fat in the heart and arteries.
 Boosts energy and endurance.
 Doesn’t form harmful by-products when heated to normal cooking temperatures like other vegetable oils.

-Which Coconut Oil?
+Which Coconut Oil to Use?